Professor of Biology

-The first is the selective constraints on codon usage across a wide variety of phyla of the plant kingdom.
+The first is the selective constraints on both codon usage and genome structure across a wide variety of phyla of the plant kingdom.
 He is attempting to determine how and why selection intensity varies among lineages as well as over time.
 He is also interested in finding out how selective constraints on codon usage interact with other structural features, such as amino acid composition of proteins and genome organization.

 His second major line of research involves an investigation of the nucleotide substitution dynamics of plastid DNA.
 Professor Morton and his research team are studying the ways in which rate heterogeneity among sites is affected by variation in context, or the composition of nucleotides flanking those sites.

 Another area of research examines the chemosensory receptor superfamily in the tobacco hornworm (Manduca sexta).
 We have identified several dozen putative olfactory and gustatory receptor genes in the newly sequenced genome and inferred function based on sequence similarity to other insect chemosensory proteins.
 We are now utilizing the CRISPR-Cas9 genome editing tool to generate knock-out mutants for these genes in order to better characterize their function.

 Suzuki H, Morton BR (2016) Codon Adaptation of Plastid Genes.
 PLoS ONE 11(5): e0154306. https://doi.org/10.1371/journal.pone.0154306

 Kanost MR, Morton B, Shukla A, Hirsh A and 110 others (2016) Multifaceted biological insights from a draft genome sequence of the tobacco hornworm moth, Manduca sexta.
 Insect Biochem Mol Biol.
 2016 Sep;76:118-47. doi: 10.1016/j.ibmb.2016.07.005.